 Features and Ease of Use

-Unlike other providers, eNom has a narrow hosting range that’s limited to Linux shared hosting and DNS hosting.
-Nevertheless, you can expect plenty of top-quality features within its shared hosting packages including:
+Enom’s narrow range of hosting packages is limited to Linux shared hosting and DNS hosting.
+Nevertheless, you can expect plenty of top-quality features, including:

 - 99.9% uptime guarantee